cesca95/TeleoperatedGroundRobot/src/kinect_listener/README.md

 # Mobile Robot Teleoperation - Adapter Kinect Module

-### Kinetic Sensor Module
+### Kinect Sensor Module

-The Kinetic Sensor module takes as input the data sent by the Kinect v1 and gives as output a customized RPY ROS message containing the pitch of the user's arm.
+The Kinect Sensor module takes as input the data sent by the Kinect v1 and gives as output a customized RPY ROS message containing the pitch of the user's arm.

 ## Implementation